 This also decides what kind of a father you will become.

 A simple example.
 If you run an online business as I do, you won’t have time to spend the whole day with the kids.
 You are busy building your legacy.
-In the King’s Gambit, I mention that for most men, their purpose is Divine.
-It is placed above everything else.

 This doesn’t mean you become Tywin Lannister.
 It means you are aware that if push comes to shove, you will have to work and bring home the money over playing with your children.